LoveSoftware/application-logging-with-logstash/README.md

 When you visit the Kibana dashboard you should see a graph showing the various logs shipped from the web server to the logs server.
 There should be a lot of syslog entries initially.
-By visiting the web instance you can trigger some Nginx access logs to be collected.
+By visiting the web instance you can trigger some Nginx access logs to be collected (see below for examples).

 Try the following query in the search box: